Therapy for the Lasting Impact of Controlling, Confusing, or Emotionally Neglectful Relationships

 No pressure to justify or explain

 You will not be asked to prove what happened or defend your reactions.
+We focus on what’s happening now, not on proving what happened then.
 Sharing experiences happens only if and when it feels safe and useful to you.

 EMDR-Certified • IFS Level 2 trained • In-person in Scottsdale, AZ • Telehealth across AZ, CA, and MA